agranlund/raven/hw/raven/a1/README.md

 - PCB: Some kind of sign-of-life LEDs
 - PCB: Combining excs/exbusen was a misstake.
 Separate signals could allow faster synchronous termination.
 - PCB: A5 signal to CPLD is unused and the pin could potentially be freed up for something else
-- PCB: Hardware debounce the NMI switch
+- PCB: Add hardware debounce the NMI switch
-- PCB: Header for one of MFP2 timer-outs (for pc-speaker type applications)
+- PCB: Add header for one of MFP2 timer-outs (for pc-speaker type applications)

 ## Future:
 - PCB: Direct 060 bus expansion slot similar to Macintosh PDS